 - What is physiotherapy anyway?
 This is a question I have asked and I have been asked.
 It is not an easy question to answer and the opinions raised may force us to reconsider our profession.
 I have interviewed over 50 experienced individuals from our profession and their answers contain very similar themes: communicate, educate, exercise.
 To be discussed!

 - What about the 4 pillars of health?
-This item has been on my list for several years now.
-I think about, activity, nutrition, sleep and stress management.
+I wrote about this in 2016 and want to talk about it more!
 Without addressing these four, how can we optimise our physiotherapy intervention and the health of our clients?

 - Taking control of personal learning.
 When the internet first provided us with the opportunity to rapidly search for and access information, learning focused on automating the gathering of relevant information into a personal space.
 Now discovery and access are less of a problem and the challenge becomes creating, gathering and recording our own learning outcomes into one personal space.